 Another hidden danger involves the age of your tires.
 It is well known within the tire industry that heat and oxygen are a tire’s worst enemy and over time, this lethal combination can cause a tire to fall apart from the inside out, resulting in a tread or belt separation.
 Tire manufacturers put a code on the sidewall of your tire.
 This code tells you the age of your tire.
 Most consumers do not know how to read this confusing code, and the tire companies don’t tell you when your tires have “expired” and should be exchanged for newer tires.

-The attorneys at Hill Law Firm have pursued in excess of 100 tire failure cases against tire manufacturers such as Michelin, BF Goodrich, Uniroyal, Goodyear, Dunlop, Cooper, Firestone, Bridgestone, Continental, General, Pirelli, Nexen, and Yokohama, in Texas and throughout the US in states such as Arizona, California, Florida, Georgia, Indiana, Nevada, New Mexico, New York, Oklahoma, Tennessee, and Utah.
+Our San Antonio car accident attorney at Hill Law Firm has pursued in excess of 100 tire failure cases against tire manufacturers such as Michelin, BF Goodrich, Uniroyal, Goodyear, Dunlop, Cooper, Firestone, Bridgestone, Continental, General, Pirelli, Nexen, and Yokohama, in Texas and throughout the US in states such as Arizona, California, Florida, Georgia, Indiana, Nevada, New Mexico, New York, Oklahoma, Tennessee, and Utah.
 Our attorneys have traveled to Italy and Korea to depose key factory workers at tire plants.

 We have the knowledge and resources to pursue your tire case and protect your rights.